 DISCIPLINE OR COMPLIANCE

 We expect all employees, to adhere to these standards.
 Any employee who violates the terms of this Policy will be subject to disciplinary action.
-Any third party agent who violates the terms of this Policy, who knows of and fails to report to IPR management potential violations of this Policy, or who misleads investigators making inquiries into potential violations of this Policy, may have their contracts re-evaluated or terminated.
+Any third party agent who violates the terms of this Policy, who knows of and fails to report to Integral management potential violations of this Policy, or who misleads investigators making inquiries into potential violations of this Policy, may have their contracts re-evaluated or terminated.